-That § 18-7042(1)(d) regulates the manner in which information about agricultural operations may be gathered (and thus disseminated), does not lessen its discriminatory nature.
-See Berger, 569 F.3d at 1050-51 (rule regarding manner in which street performers may solicit nonetheless content-based due to its prohibition on "communicating a particular set of messages.").
-As the Circuit explained, a "performer at the Seattle Center need not rely on a sign ... to express his or her views on a political candidate; she can use her voice," but a solicitor is limited in the ways she may communicate her message.
+That section 76-6-112(2)(a) regulates the manner in which information about agricultural operations may be gathered (and thus disseminated), does not lessen its discriminatory nature.
+See Berger v.
+City of Seattle, 569 F.3d 1029, 1050-51 (9th Cir.
+2009) (en banc) (rule regarding manner in which street performers may solicit was nonetheless content-based due to its prohibition on "communicating a particular set of messages.").
+As the Berger court explained, a "performer at the Seattle Center need not rely on a sign ... to express his or her views on a political candidate; she can use her voice," but a solicitor is limited in the ways she may communicate her message.
 Id. at 1051.
 Here too, animal activists are limited in the manner (through audio and visual recording) by which they can communicate their "particular" message.

-The State defends I.C. § 18-7042 as punishing only trespass and conversion without regard to any particular expressive content.
-See Defendants' Reply to Response to Motion to Dismiss, Dkt.
-No. 35, at 6-7.
-But a similar argument was made and rejected by the Circuit in Valle Del Sol Inc., v.
+The State defends § 76-6-112 as punishing only trespass and conversion without regard to any particular expressive content.
+See Defs.
+Mem. in Support of Motion to Dismiss, Dkt.
+No. 112, at 11-12.
+But a similar argument was made and rejected by the Ninth Circuit in Valle Del Sol Inc., v.
 Whiting, 709 F.3d 808 (9th Cir.
-2013), a First Amendment challenge to Arizona's law prohibiting day laborer solicitation from a stopped car that is impeding traffic.
-Id. at 814, 819-20.
+2013), a First Amendment challenge to a provision of "Arizona's recent comprehensive immigration reform bill, S.B.
+1070," prohibiting day laborer solicitation from a stopped car that is impeding traffic.
+Id. at 814-15, 819-20.
 The defendants argued that the law was content-neutral because it was enacted to ameliorate the traffic problems created when day-laborers congregate and solicit employment from passing vehicles.
 Id. at 820.

 But while Arizona could certainly legislate to promote traffic safety, the "mere assertion of a content-neutral purpose [is not] enough to save a law which, on its face, discriminates based on content."
 Id. at 820, quoting ACLU of Nev. v.
 City of Las Vegas, 466 F.3d 784, 793 (9th Cir.
-2006); see also, Texas v.
-Johnson, 491 U.S. 397, 406 (1989) ("law directed at the communicative nature of conduct must, like a law directed at speech itself, be justified by the substantial showing of need that the First Amendment requires"), United States v.
+2006); see also Texas v.
+Johnson, 491 U.S. 397, 406 (1989) ("law directed at the communicative nature of conduct must, like a law directed at speech itself, be justified by the substantial showing of need that the First Amendment requires"); United States v.
 Eichman, 496 U.S. 310, 315 (1990).

-Section 18-7042(1)(d) is not the only problematic provision of the statute; section (1)(c) is impermissibly viewpoint-based.
-As shown in section II.B, below, misrepresentations are protected by the First Amendment, but even if they are not, or if I.C. § 18-7042 is interpreted to prohibit only those misrepresentations amounting to fraud, its viewpoint-based discrimination is still impermissible.
+Section 76-6-112(2)(a) is not the only problematic provision of the statute; sections (2)(c) and (d) are impermissibly viewpoint-based as well.
+As shown in Part II.B, below, misrepresentations are protected by the First Amendment, but even if they are not, or if section 76-6-112 is interpreted to prohibit only those misrepresentations amounting to fraud, its viewpoint-based discrimination is still impermissible.